-Don’t let social media companies tell you when and how you get your information.
+Don’t let social media be the boss of you.
 Sign up for the Aloud E-Mail List and hear directly from us and receive exclusives — straight to your inbox.

 Some bands you can always recognize–they produce the same sound, even the same song, year after year.
 But great musicians don’t just keep playing, they constantly evolve.
 Aloud’s new record, Sprezzatura, is a showcase for a band joyfully shedding the old and moving boldly forward, both sonically and lyrically.

 The record marks a maturation for Aloud’s Henry Beguiristain and Jen de la Osa.
 The pair have been making music since their teenage years in Miami, where a shared passion for rock bands like Oasis and The Who set them apart from many of their peers in the working-class Cuban community both grew up in.

 “From the beginning, music has been a way to express ourselves, and to grapple with the major issues in our lives,” de la Osa said.
 “Back then, we didn’t always feel like we fit in, but music set us apart.
 It gave us an identity.”

 That identity is powerfully clear on Sprezzatura, whose songs grapple with everything from sexual desire in the energetic neo-soul song “Loving U’s A Beautiful Thing”; to the kind of late-night soul searching that might lead you to uproot everything you’ve ever known in the lyrical, occasionally mournful, but uptempo ballad “Waiting (Scenes From A Lonely Planet)”; to the raw, full-throated need to tell truth to power in the galvanic rock anthem “Hungry Land.”
 The band’s propulsive, soul-influenced rock sound underpins complex, emotional lyrics, a juxtaposition that makes the singles all the more memorable.